Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a idea of where you’d like to be in the next year, or two?
-Failing to set achievable goals can slow progress.
-Set clear, short and long-term objectives, prioritizing those with the most impact on your career advancement.
-To improve your job satisfaction be sure your goals align with your personal preferences.
+Do you have a clear view of where you’d like to be in the next one year or two?
+Failure to set goals that are achievable can hinder progress.
+Set clear short and long-term goals that prioritize those that will have the highest impact on your career advancement.
+In order to increase job satisfaction, ensure that these goals align with your personal preferences.

 How Can You Network Better?